mdcryptonfts/farm-partner-contract/README.md

 After a user has paid for their farm, they will be credited with 1 "farm point" which is stored in the `points` table on your contract.

-They can now call the `createfarm` action, where they will submit the details for the staking token (action details can be found in `tokenstaking.entry.cpp`)
+They can now call the `createfarm` action, where they will submit the details for the staking token (action details can be found in `partners.entry.cpp`)

 When this action is called, your contract will check to make sure they have a point.
 Then debit their point from them, and finally create an inline action which calls the `createfarm` action on the `tf.waxdao` contract.